-Seven Tips for Motivating Your Child to Learn Math
+Seven Tips to Motivate Your Child to Learn Math

 Sometimes it’s hard for kids to see the point of math.
 As parents we know how a good foundation in math will make life easier for our children in the future, but when you’re 9 years old and struggling to learn multiplication tables “the future” sounds so far off that it can be hard to keep trying.

 This is where you come in.
 You are your child’s biggest supporter, cheerleader and inspiration as they learn, so we’ve put together this handy list of seven ways to help you motivate your child at math.

 Being rewarded for effort makes kids more able to deal with problems and use them as learning experiences.
 It builds resilience, a quality that keeps them trying to improve - arguably this is more valuable than having talent alone.